-Will changing the procedural jurisdiction of juvenile court to 13 through 19 years of age decrease adult criminal legal system involvement for emerging adults aged 18 and 19 years?
+Will changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach decrease adult criminal legal system involvement for emerging adults aged 18 and 19 years?

-We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age would likely decrease adult criminal legal system involvement for some emerging adults aged 18 and 19 years.
-This assumption is based on changes proposed in S-6720.1 that would modify current Washington State law and on information from key informants.
+We have made the informed assumption that changing the procedural jurisdiction of juvenile court to 13 through 19 years of age using a phased approach would likely decrease adult criminal legal system involvement for some emerging adults aged 18 and 19 years.
+This assumption is based on changes proposed in SB 5122 that would modify current Washington State law and on information from key informants.